 Once I graduated college and entered the real world, I worked for four years as a recruiter for a summer camp company and directed one of their summer camps in Marin.
 In my seventh year at Branson, I could not be more thrilled to be a part of this community and work with the students.
 I look forward to getting to know the new families and supporting you through this exciting process!

 Born to a Japanese mother and American father, I spent the first nine years of my childhood in London; the latter half of my childhood was spent in Marin County.
 I attended The Branson School for high school along with my twin brother, John.
 After graduating from Branson, I completed my freshman year at Cal but decided to transfer to a school on a little island in the Pacific.
 I spent the remainder of my undergraduate years earning a bachelor’s degree from the University of Hawai’i in English and Political Science while also competing on the Varsity Sailing Team (go Rainbows!).
 After completing my bachelor’s degree, I continued to pursue my love of Education by earning a master’s degree in English from Western Washington University, a master in teaching and single subject teaching credential in English from Seattle University, and a master’s degree in Education from UC Davis.
 In graduate school, I taught college composition courses and was a teaching assistant for a range of undergraduate and graduate Education courses.
-I also taught middle school English for several years in both Renton School District and Oakland Unified School District.
+I also taught middle school English for several years in both Renton and Oakland.
 I have always had a strong passion for learning and teaching and have been very fortunate to be able to pursue many different avenues within the field of Education.
-When not at Branson, I have several hobbies that keep me busy; I share my love of sailing, gardening, and reading science-fiction and fantasy with my husband.
-We also spend lots of time on dog walks with our dog Hugo and are found regularly entertaining our three cats Penny, Bombay, and Frisky.
+When not at Branson, I have several hobbies that keep me busy; I share my love of sailing, gardening, our pets, and reading science-fiction and fantasy with my husband.
+We also spend lots of time with our new family addition, our son, who arrived in October 2018.
 I am very excited to be part of The Branson Admissions Team and proud to be a Branson alum!